mliew21396/remote-work/week-2/2-site-planning/README.md

 ## Release 1: Information Gathering
 The first step in creating a website is defining its purpose and target audience.
 You must know your site's goals and end users before you can think about its layout or design.

 In this unit, you'll be creating your own Phase 0 website where you'll post your weekly blog entries.
-It will be used after your graduate as a portfolio, so think about what content you'd like to see on there.
+It will be used after you graduate as a portfolio, so think about what content you'd like to see on there.

 You'll definitely want to include: